khiner/flowgrid_old/README.md

 ## Why?

-I've made music off and on as a hobby for most of my life.
-A few years ago I started getting into modular synthesis, and I fell in love with the immediacy and surprise of it.
-More and more, I started thinking about and working with music as an _active_ and _improvisational_ creative process, and became less interested in the editing, arranging, mixing and mastering aspects of producing full, polished tracks.
+The main inspiration for this project is [Tim Exile's Flow Machine](https://youtu.be/hQbg-uHwcig) I wanted to build something with that kind of immediacy.

-I also became really inspired and actually pretty blown away by [Tim Exile's Flow Machine](https://youtu.be/hQbg-uHwcig) I like the immediacy of being able to just sing and play and start capturing, looping and manipulating audio from the outside world into manglers in the digital world as quickly as possible.
+This is my first attempt at building something that allows me to just sing and play and start capturing, looping and manipulating audio from the outside world into manglers in the digital world as quickly as possible.

-In addition to wanting a jambox like Tim Exile has going on, I'm very interested in the idea of making what you might call an "intelligent" music instrument.
+In addition to wanting a jam-box like Tim Exile has going on, I'm very interested in the idea of making what you might call an "intelligent" music instrument.
 One where I could, say, hum a tune, and it would translate it to MIDI and maybe even know what instrument I wanted.
-Or beatbox and it would classify the sounds and make a beat with similar sounds from my sample library.
+Or beatbox, and it would classify the sounds and make a beat with similar sounds from my sample library.
 Or generate melodies based on music in my library to play along with me.

 What I really want is something that:
 * is flexible, immediate, quick and fun
 * allows me to learn more about audio & DSP and quickly turn ideas into something I can play with and integrate, with minimal boilerplate and overhead
 * can process, mangle and loop audio and MIDI from the real world
 * integrates with other plugins and external hardware that I already use
 * allows for meta-creation, e.g. instruments that create other instruments or drum machines that choose their own samples

-These are pretty big goals and there's a long way to go, but this app is starting to feel like a stable foundation to iterate towards them bit by bit!
+These are some pretty big goals, and I learned a lot in this iteration about better ways to get there that I'm pursuing in the [new version](https://github.com/khiner/flowgrid).

 # Guide